KWONDU/mtr-lftqa-dataset/qtsumm_shots/qtsumm_shot_2.md

 **QA pair 3 - Entailed statement 3**

-    Q.  which airport may be the largest, and why?
+    Q.  Which airport may be the largest, and why?
     A.  The largest airport in the United States may be the Memphis International Airport located in Tennessee.
 This is indicated by its rank at number one, as well as its tonnes of 3916410, which is significantly more than any other airport on this list.
     ---
     S.  The largest airport in the United States may be Memphis International Airport in Tennessee.
 This is supported by its rank as the number one busiest airport, handling 3,916,410 tonnes of cargo, which is significantly more than any other airport on the list.